Increase IOV_MAX to at least 1024

 Today iovectors are declared by the kernel on the stack.
 If we have a smaller number of I/O vectors, then we continue to allocate them on the stack, otherwise we switch to a kmem allocation.

-Updated by John Levon 12 months ago
+Updated by John Levon over 2 years ago

 This has been in use at Joyent forever.

 In addition this has been unit tested via http://cr.illumos.org/~webrev/jlevon/12365/usr/src/test/os-tests/tests/writev/writev_test.c.html